Tangle Floer homology and cobordisms between tangles: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows.
 In Section~\ref{sec:back} we review Heegaard poly-tuples and $\SpinC$ structures over them.
-Then in Section~\ref{sec:naturality} we follow the footsteps of Juh\'asz and Thurston \cite{JT} to show that tangle Floer homology for $\Ring$-tangles gives functors from $\ATangleCat$ to $\AModCat$.\\
+Then in Section~\ref{sec:naturality} we follow the footsteps of Juh\'asz and Thurston \cite{JT} to show that tangle Floer homology for $\Ring$-tangles gives functors from $\ATangleCat$ to $\AModCat$.
 In Section~\ref{sec:Cerf} we study parametrized Cerf decompositions of cobordisms between tangles.
-We show that any two parametrized Cerf decompositions for a stable cobordism can be connected by a sequence of Cerf moves.\\
+We show that any two parametrized Cerf decompositions for a stable cobordism can be connected by a sequence of Cerf moves.

 In Section~\ref{sec:connected-sum} we define cobordism maps for parametrized cobordisms associated with attaching one or three handles and show that the map is invariant.
 In Section~\ref{sec:map} we introduce a special $\Ring$-tangle $\Tangle_{\sur}$ associated to the positive boundary of any $\Ring$-cobordism together with a distinguished generator $\Theta_{\sur}\in\HFT(\Tangle_{\sur})$.
-The distinguished generator makes it possible to define invariant cobordism maps for cobordisms parametrized with framed links and framed arcs.\\
+The distinguished generator makes it possible to define invariant cobordism maps for cobordisms parametrized with framed links and framed arcs.
 In Section~\ref{sec:inv} we define cobordism maps for arbitrary $\Ring$-cobordisms by composing cobordism maps constructed in Sections~\ref{sec:connected-sum} and~\ref{sec:map} for cobordisms parametrized by framed $0$-spheres, framed knots and arcs and framed $2$-spheres.
 We prove that this map is in fact an invariant and does not depend on the parametrized Cerf decomposition.
-Moreover, we show that this construction gives functors from $\ACobCat$ to $\AModuleCat$. \\
+Moreover, we show that this construction gives functors from $\ACobCat$ to $\AModuleCat$.
 Finally in Section~\ref{sec:applications} we discuss some special cases and applications.
 In particular, decorated cobordisms between pointed links induce functorial maps on link Floer homology. \\

 {\bf{Acknowledgements.}} The authors would like to thank Andr\'as Juh\'asz and Robert Lipshitz for helpful discussions and suggestions.
 Most of this work was done when the first author was a postdoc at Max Planck Institute for Mathematics (MPIM) in Bonn.
 She gratefully acknowledges the support and the hospitality of MPIM through this period.